-Lloyd's granted approval for ASML to establish a Special Purpose Arrangement, Syndicate 6134, with effect from the start of 2018 underwriting year to operate alongside Syndicate 2121 as the host syndicate.
-Syndicate 6134 is sponsored and capitalised by the Hannover Re group through its corporate member Inter Hannover (No.1) Ltd.
+ASML manages Special Purpose Arrangement Syndicate 6134, to operate alongside Syndicate 2121 as the host syndicate.
+Syndicate 6134 is sponsored and capitalised by the Hannover Re group through its corporate member Inter Hannover (No.1) Ltd ("IH1").

 Syndicate 6134 writes quota share reinsurances across specific classes of business within the underwriting capability of the host syndicate.
-In 2019 these included elements of the property, terrorism, specialty, cyber, political risks, marine hull and war, marine and energy liability, marine cargo and marine specie accounts.
-The estimated ultimate gross net written premium of Syndicate 6134 for the 2019 year of account is £34.4 million.
+In 2020 these included elements of the property, terrorism, specialty, cyber, political risks, marine hull and war, marine and energy liability, marine cargo and specie, casualty treaty, professional indemnity, financial institutions, and SME specialty liability accounts.
+The estimated ultimate gross net written premium of Syndicate 6134 for the 2020 year of account is £112.6 million.

 Syndicate 2121 charges Syndicate 6134 an overriding commission in relation to these arrangements.
-For the 2019 year of account, other than in respect of political risks business, this commission is charged at a rate of between 5% and 11% of gross net written premium.
+For the 2020 year of account, other than in respect of political risks business, this commission is charged at a rate of between 5% and 11% of gross net written premium.
 In respect of political risks the overrider is charged at a rate of 30% of gross written premium although Syndicate 6134 is not charged its share of original acquisition costs for this class.
 The commission charged is in line with similar facilities currently operating in the Lloyd's market.

-At 31 December 2021 creditors included an amount of £7.4 million owed to Syndicate 6134.
+At 31 December 2022 creditors included an amount of £86.4 million owed to Syndicate 6134.